Quantum Random Access Stored-Program Machines: Introduction

 { 3pt}

-\textbf{Quantum Random Access Machines}: Random access machines (RAMs) and random access stored-program machines (RASPs) are another model of computing that is closer to the architecture of real-world computers than Turing machines (TMs).
+\textbf{Quantum Random Access Machines}: Random access machines (RAMs)\footnote{In the quantum computation and information literature, QRAM is also used to refer Quantum Random Access Memory proposed by Giovannetti, Lloyd, and Maccone (\textit{Phys.
+Rev. Lett.} 100(2018), 160501).} and random access stored-program machines (RASPs) are another model of computing that is closer to the architecture of real-world computers than Turing machines (TMs).
 They are also convenient in complexity analysis of algorithms \cite{Coo73, Aho74}.

 The notion of quantum random access machine (QRAM) was first introduced in \cite{Kni96}, as a basis of the studies of quantum programming.
 Essentially, it is a RAM in the traditional sense with the ability to perform a set of quantum operations on quantum registers, including: (1) state preparation, (2) certain unitary operations, and (3) quantum measurements.